wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleInv()` handles the `Inv` event, which will only be received by a non-owner.
 For `I` state blocks, the request is a no-op, and does not need to be replied.
 For `S` state blocks, the handler first checks whether there is any upper level sharers.
-If at least one exists, then the event is first inserted into the front entry of the MSHR register, and if the insertion is successful, it just issues invalidations to the upper levels by calling `invalidateSharers()`, and transiting the state to `S_Inv`.
+If at least one exists, then the event is inserted into the front entry of the MSHR register.

-For `I_B` state blocks, the `Inv` event just orders before it, and causes both the directory and the data entry, if one exists, to be deallocated.
+If the insertion is successful, the method will first try to promote and retry the existing write back request in the MSHR to avoid race conditions by calling `applyPendingReplacement()`.
+Note that the write back will be retried with the block state being `S_Inv`, under which context the write back will be treated as a response for an earlier invalidation.
+The retry of the write back event will also cause the block to transit back to `S`, after which the current `Inv` request is retried.
+On the other hand, if no existing write back is found, the handler will just issue invalidations to the upper level sharers by calling `invalidateSharers()`, with the command being `Inv`.
+In both cases, the state transits to `S_Inv`.

+If no upper level sharer is present, the `Inv` can be immediately completed by calling `sendResponseDown()` to send the `AckInv` to the lower level, and then calling `deallocate()` on both directory and data arrays.
+The MSHR data, if any, is also cleared.